wearearima/blog/README.md

 ## Deployment

 The site is published through Google App Engine.
-The workflow in `.github/workflows/deploy.yml` builds the Jekyll site and deploys the generated `_site` directory using Workload Identity Federation.
+The workflow in `.github/workflows/deploy.yml` builds the Jekyll site, copies the generated `_site` directory, and deploys a lightweight Flask wrapper that serves the static assets.
+Workload Identity Federation is used for authentication.

+Manual deployment steps:

+1. `JEKYLL_ENV=production bundle exec jekyll build`
+2. `gcloud app deploy app.yaml`

+Ensure your `gcloud` CLI is authenticated and targeting the `blog-arima-eu` project.
+Keep `_site`, `main.py`, and `requirements.txt` together when running the deployment so App Engine can serve the generated files.

+### Required GCP roles

+The GitHub Actions service account needs at least:

+- `roles/appengine.deployer`
+- `roles/iam.serviceAccountTokenCreator`
+- `roles/storage.objectAdmin` on the `staging.blog-arima-eu.appspot.com` bucket (or broader storage permissions)
+- `roles/iam.serviceAccountUser` on `blog-arima-eu@appspot.gserviceaccount.com`